Skip to content

 1 / 1

 The RSPO Principles and Criteria 2018 contain guidance and requirements on whistleblowing procedures.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also reports a grievance mechanism which includes whistleblowing.
-This includes a flow chart of steps.
+The company also has a grievance mechanism that allows whistleblowing.

 • Y